homearanya/active-escapes/src/pages/tours/fynbos-hiking-trail.md

       - + Coastal Add-on Day
   - heading: Daily Distance
     description:
-      - 'Day 1: 6.5km/ 3hr (Steynbos to Fynbos Retreat) '
+      - 'Day 1: 6.5km / 3hr (Steynbos to Fynbos Retreat) '
       - 'Day 2: 12km / 6hr (Fynbos Retreat to Witkrans) '
       - 'Day 3: 6-8km / 4hr (Witkrans to Grootbos) '
       - 'Day 4: Coastal Add On - 10km / 4-5hrs (De Kelders to Grootbos)'
   - heading: Trail Grading
     description:
-      - <strong>2/ 5 - Fitness</strong>.
+      - <strong>2 / 5 - Fitness</strong>.
 Easy to moderate.
 Pace is slow with regular stops to look at and learn about flora along the way.
-      - <strong>2/ 5 - Technicality</strong>.
-Graded easy to moderate with HOSA/VOSA.
+      - <strong>2 / 5 - Technicality</strong>.
+Graded easy to moderate.
 Some steep climbs, some boardwalks and ladders.
-Older hikers have managed this trail with ease as have younger hikers – ideal for families.
+Older hikers have managed this trail with ease, as have younger hikers – ideal for families.
   - heading: Trail Terrain
     description:
-      - The trail is mostly well maintained footpaths through the fynbos, some boardwalks and ladders accessing forested areas, some steeper climbs but with great views.
+      - The trail is mostly well maintained footpaths through the fynbos.
+Some boardwalks and ladders accessing forested areas, and some steeper climbs but with great views.
   - heading: Accommodation
     description:
-      - Comfy Cottages & Guesthouse for coastal day.
+      - Comfy cottages on the Fynbos trail & a guesthouse for the coastal day.
 Some bathroom sharing may be required, as not all rooms are ensuite.
   - heading: Logistic Support
     description:
-      - A fully catered, expertly guided and luggage supported trail.
+      - A fully catered, expertly guided and luggage supported trail
-      - Transfers (extra) can be arranged to/from George & Mossel Bay airports.
+      - Transfers (extra) can be arranged to/from George & Mossel Bay airports
   - heading: Group Size
     description:
       - Preferred min of <strong>4</strong> and maximum of <strong>12</strong> hikers